sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

 Find a new way for a Deep Q Network to more easily establish associations by changing our observation and action space.

 #### **Action**
-I changed the observation space of the container lot to show a heightmap of the containers.
+I changed the observation space of the container plot to show a heightmap of the containers.
 Furthermore I decided to make the actions a 2D matrix, instead of a 3D matrix.
 This was done since our agent could only put containers ontop of other containers.
 So there was no real use in having so many unusable actions our agent could take.

 #### **Results**
 This change ended up causing our model to train way faster than it did before.